objcio/articles/2015-02-09-core-image.md

 ### Creating a GUI from Filter Parameters

-To demonstrate a maximum number of filters, the sample app takes advantage of the introspective nature of Core Image and generates UI for controlling the parameters of the filters it supports.
+To demonstrate a maximum number of filters, the sample app takes advantage of the introspective nature of Core Image and generates UI for controlling the parameters of the filters it supports:

 ![Image being tweaked with the Color Controls filter](http://warrenmoore.net/files/cipreview/color-controls.png)